zinaelnahel/battleships-game/README.md

-# Battleships Game
+# Battleships React Game

-A modern web-based implementation of the classic Battleships game where a player plays against computer-placed ships.
+A modern React-based implementation of the classic Battleships game where a player plays against computer-placed ships.

 ## Game Rules
 - The game is played on a 10x10 grid